luckasRanarison/nvim-devdocs/README.md

 nvim-devdocs is a plugin which brings [DevDocs](https://devdocs.io) documentations into neovim.
 Install, search and preview documentations directly inside neovim in markdown format with telescope integration.
 You can also use custom commands like [glow](https://github.com/charmbracelet/glow) to render the markdown for a better experience.

+> [!NOTE]
+> This plugin is not actively developed anymore, [devdocs.vim](https://github.com/girishji/devdocs.vim) is a good alternative

 ## Preview

 ![nvim-devdocs search](./.github/preview.png)